Village perchée en haut de la vallée du Lotvue aérienne de Calvignac | © Cyril Novello

 Beautiful escapesin the Lot Valley

 The Lot stretches along breathtaking cliffs, through wild landscapes dotted with architectural marvels.
-Typical villages line the river, and around a meander of the Lot, the panorama reveals two ancient fortified sites on either side of the bank: Calvignac and Larnagol.
+Typical villages line the river, and around a bend in the Lot, the panorama reveals two ancient fortified sites on either side of the bank: Calvignac and Larnagol.

 Calvignac